-B. Basis of Accounting
+B. Accounting Basis

-This financial statement follows the basis of accounting the Auditor of State prescribes or permits.
-This accounting basis is similar to the cash receipts and disbursements accounting basis.
+This financial statement follows the accounting basis of the Auditor of State prescribes or permits.
+This basis is similar to the cash receipts and disbursements accounting basis.
 The Board recognizes receipts when received in cash rather than when earned and recognizes disbursements when paid rather than when a liability is incurred.
 Budgetary presentations report budgetary expenditures when a commitment is made (i.e., when an encumbrance is approved).